Skip to Main Content

 This repair guide for books from the circulating collections was written by Marianne Hanley, Preservation Librarian, and was designed as a reference for student employees in the Preservation Lab.

-Dartmouth College has an excellent book repair manual including videos covers materials and techniques for a wide range of repairs.
+Dartmouth College has a book repair manual including videos covers materials and techniques for a wide range of repairs.
 Information on parts of a book, grain direction, corner consolidation and using Japanese paper are among the topics included.